sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     > **Note**: Portable class libraries allow you to share code - this is typically business logic code, and not UI code.
 However, Xamarin.Forms allows you to share even UI code.
 In Xamarin.Forms, you would design a page with controls that have been abstracted.
 Xamarin.Forms maps the abstracted Forms controls to native controls - so Xamarin.Forms Entry control maps to UITextView on iOS, EditText on Android and TextBox on Windows.

-    The [Xamarin.Forms](https://xamarin.com/forms) site describes which Xamarin approach is best for your app:
+    The [Xamarin.Forms](https://xamarin.com/forms) site describes which Xamarin approach is best for your app.

     - Xamarin.Forms is best for:
         - Apps that require little platform-specific functionality